She looked at him through the hazy glass, her eyes welling up.

 He had an ill feeling about the future.
 And he wasn’t wrong.

-The jury sentenced him to seven years without parole.
+The judge sentenced him to seven years without parole.

 It was more like life.